Giles County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to choose between a jury trial (where a panel of your peers decides your guilt or innocence) and a bench trial (where the judge makes the decision).
-Your attorney can advise you on which option is best for your case.
+- Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to choose between a jury trial, where a panel of your peers decides your guilt or innocence, or a bench trial, where the judge makes the decision.

 First Offense